 Step 5.
 Parents should review the report sent to them via email.
 If testing indicates a middle ear problem, parents should seek advice from their doctor.
 Some conditions, such as ear infections, can be treated by a GP.
 If test results indicate an inner ear problem parents may wish to see Australian Hearing or an audiologist for expert help and advice.
 If indication of an Auditory Processing Disorder is received parents should seek further advice from an audiologist, Australian Hearing or a speech pathologist.

-IMPORTANT NOTE: If you would like to test more than one child, it is important that the second child does not watch the testing process.
+If you would like to test more than one child, it is recommended that the second child does not watch the testing process.
 Familiarity with the game may alter the results.